IDeepspace/Blog/source/_posts/JavaScript/JavaScript 中的 this 关键字.md

   }
 };

-var name = 'The Window';
+var nickname = 'The Window';

 var object = {
-  name: 'My Object',
+  nickname: 'My Object',

   getNameFunc: function () {
     var that = this;
     return function () {
-      return that.name;
+      return that.nickname;
     };
   }
 };